The posts in this weblog have various referrals to publications about art environments.

 In 2016 the book was republished in a revised, enlarged edition (420 pages, 595 photographs)

-The latest edition includes the following sites: Facteur Cheval, Le Palais Idéal; Abbé Fouré, Les rochers de Rothéneuf; Monsieur G. Le sanctuaire des lasers;.Marcel Landreau, Le village natal;.Raymond Isidore, Maison Picassiette; Fernand Châtelain, Bonjour aux visiteurs; Camille Vidal, L’arche de Noé; Irial Vets, La chapelle Sixtine; Robert Garcet, La Tour d’Eben Ezer; Roger Chomo, Le village d’art préludien; Robert Tatin, Les signes de l’homme: Robert Vasseur, La Maison aux papillons; Guy Brunet, l’Age d’or du cinéma; Roger Rousseau, Le Causse en sous-sol.
+In termes of art environments that are presented, the latest edition in general is comparable to the original one.
+The current edition includes the following sites: Facteur Cheval, Le Palais Idéal; Abbé Fouré, Les rochers de Rothéneuf; Monsieur G. Le sanctuaire des lasers;.Marcel Landreau, Le village natal;.Raymond Isidore, Maison Picassiette; Fernand Châtelain, Bonjour aux visiteurs; Camille Vidal, L’arche de Noé; Irial Vets, La chapelle Sixtine; Robert Garcet, La Tour d’Eben Ezer; Roger Chomo, Le village d’art préludien; Robert Tatin, Les signes de l’homme: Robert Vasseur, La Maison aux papillons; Guy Brunet, l’Age d’or du cinéma; Roger Rousseau, Le Causse en sous-sol.

 With the 1990 edition of their book the Prévost couple had a great influence on the names of French art environments.